SchmidteServices/activeTAPI-Dyn365/docs/index.md

 # activeTAPI for Microsoft Dynamics 365

-Here, you will find a simple use-case, [technical information](tech/index.md) and background information about _activeTAPI for Microsoft Dynamics 365_.
+Welcome to *activeTAPI for Microsoft Dynamics 365* technical and background information.

 > If you are looking for marketing or licensing information,
 > please navigate to http://activeTAPI.net.